mumble-voip/mumble-www/hugo/content/documentation/administration/acl/index.md

 ![Screenshot of giving admin group Write ACL permission](acl-admin-allow-writeacl.jpg)

-### Special Groups
+### Meta Groups

-Some special groups can be used in ACL rules.
-The members of these groups are not defined explicitly.
-They are implicit - a consequence of the user state.
+Meta groups can be used in ACL rules.

+The members of meta groups are not defined explicitly.
+They are determined implicitly through user state.
+For example, which channel they are in in relation to the rule.

 | Group    | Description         | Notes          |
 | -------- | ------------------- | -------------- |